 Visit the local swimming pools.
 They are very affordable and fun!

 Check out deals on tours.
 There are so many different amazing tours to take.
 Check out which ones are more budget-friendly to do at the moment.

 Plan your trip budget before you go.
 It is always better to do your research before and know how much you should be spending on things, such as food, accommodation, and so on.

 Airbnbs are not always the cheapest option.
-Be ready for some accommodation comparing.
-Sometimes the hotels are cheaper than an Airbnb.
+Be ready for some accommodation comparison.
+Sometimes the hotels are cheaper than Airbnb.

 Drink tap water.
 Iceland has one of the best drinking waters in the world.
 Don’t waste money on bottled water.